 So, if there was one element that would seem to be in demand for a broad-based infrastructure spending boom, it would seem to be copper.

-If you're bullish on copper, then you're bullish on infrastructure stocks such as Freeport-McMoRan (FCX, $33.66).
+If you're bullish on copper, then you're bullish on infrastructure stocks such as Freeport-McMoRan (FCX, $37.18).
 As for FCX specifically, it's one of the world's largest and best-run copper miners.
-And Freeport's stock price has been rallying of late, due in no small part to expectations of major infrastructure spending.

 But there is another angle here, too.

-Biden plans to invest heavily in green energy.
-And it turns out that copper is a critical part of that story, too.
+Copper is a critical part of the green energy story, too.
 Electric vehicles use about four times as much copper as traditional internal combustion vehicles.
 The transition to solar and wind energy will require major investments in copper, as well – renewable energy uses more than four times as much copper as good, old-fashioned oil and gas.
 So any infrastructure-bill spending earmarked for green energy could in turn help FCX.